Srikoushikkamal/Profile_Is_What_I-Am/README.md

 ## I'm a Developer ofc & A Musician!!!

-- 🔭 I just laun
+- 🔭 I just Code, & that's it.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 Truly I'm Trying To Learn DataScience And It's Branches
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I'm Always Open To Work With People.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: To Go From Alien To Colonizing ML/AR
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡!
+Music Is All I Believe in..!

 ### Spotify Playing 🎧